begumcelik/Google-Play-Store-Dataset-Rating-Prediction-ML/README.md

 # Google Play Store Dataset Rating Prediction

-The main dataset, which contains information about Google Play Store apps on various categories, will be investigated from data scientist’ point of view to create the down-to-earth statistics that is related to usage of applications in many cases.
-As an example, one of the areas of utilization of this interpretation, can be more reliable Google Play Store market strategies that can be derived from those statistics.
+The main dataset, which contains information about Google Play Store apps in various categories, will be investigated from a data scientist's point of view to create the down-to-earth statistics that are related to the usage of applications in many cases.
+As an example, one of the areas of utilization of this interpretation can be more reliable Google Play Store market strategies that can be derived from those statistics.

-The steps that will be taken to reach the goal of creating realist and useful statistics, are listed as:
+The steps that will be taken to reach the goal of creating realist and useful statistics are listed as:

 1. Formulating the questions that will be asked to bring into the open the relations that have a significant meaning for that dataset
 2. Cleaning the data which has provided, not collected by the contributors of the project